konfuzio-ai/document-validation-ui/README.md

 ## Store

 The store is implemented using `Vuex` and is located under `store/index.js`.
-Is responsible for the behaviour of the app, is where most of the information is obtained, filtered, grouped and processed and is divided in concepts like, for example, document and sidebar.
+Is responsible for the behaviour of the app, is where most of the information is obtained, filtered, grouped and processed.

 ## Styles